Sir Edmund Beckett, 4th Baronet: Personal life

-Through his wife Beckett inherited the estate of Sir Thomas Denison (d.
+Through his wife Beckett inherited the estate of Thomas Denison (d.
 1765).
 On 17 November 1872, he inherited the baronetcy of Beckett.
 He had assumed the additional surname, Denison, by letters patent in 1816, but resumed his original surname by the same process on succeeding to the baronetcy in 1872.

 The surviving evidence shows Beckett to be tough and uncompromising.
 At his death even the local Tory paper, in its obituary, described him as "brusque in his manner, impatient to a degree of human vanity in all its ugly shapes, and with little trace of sentiment or poetry of any description".

 Beckett died at Doncaster, aged 87, on 24 May 1874, his wife having died on 27 March that year.
 A funeral service was held on 29 May at Christ Church, Doncaster, after which he was buried there in a family vault.
 He was succeeded in the baronetcy by his eldest son, Edmund Beckett, 1st Baron Grimthorpe.